+NN Leven outsources part of its operational and IT processes to external service providers.
 In the normal course of business, NN Leven enters into various transactions with related parties.
 Parties are considered to be related if one party has the ability to control or exercise significant influence over the other party in making financial or operating decisions.
-Related parties of NN Leven include, amongst others, its associates, joint ventures, key management personnel and the defined benefit and contribution plans.
-Transactions between related parties have taken place on an arm's length basis, and include distribution agreements, sourcing and procurement agreements, human resources-related arrangements, and rendering and receiving of services.
-There are no significant provisions for doubtful debts or individually significant bad debt expenses recognised on outstanding balances with related parties.
+Related parties of NN Leven include, amongst others, its associates, share service centres, joint ventures, key management personnel and the defined benefit and contribution plans.